amplitude/AmplitudeUnified-Swift/README.md

   <br />
 </p>

-# Amplitude-{LanguageName}
+# AmplitudeUnified-Swift

-This is Amplitude's latest version of the {LanguageName} SDK.
+This is Amplitude's latest version of the Unified SDK for Swift.

 ## Need Help?
 If you have any issues using our SDK, feel free to [create a GitHub issue](https://github.com/amplitude/Amplitude-SDK-Template/issues/new) or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).